Are you a Private Equity or a Venture Capital firm that has finalized the asset with a huge manufacturing base? Then read on….

 Productivity Improvements Studies

 DILO: DILO stands for “Day in the Life Of”.
 It has been used for years now by productivity improvement consultants.
 DILO is shadowing personnel for a whole shift/day to understand nature of all activities performed by him, and whether they are value adding or not.
-DILO is performed over the activities of first level supervisor in the plant.
-It’s not done for the people at the top and it’s not done for people at the lowest rung too.
+Teams perform DILO on the activities of the first-level supervisor in the plant.
+They do not conduct it for top management or for workers at the lowest level.
 First supervisory level DILO gives a firsthand idea about the cultural DNA of the organization.
 It also helps zeroing on the productivity improvements that is possible.
 A 20% productivity improvement using improved systems is not exactly unheard of.

-Management Control Systems: An effective Management Control System study charts out flow of information in the organization and the actions that are being taken on the same.
-Production planning processes, production control processes and production reporting processes are taken into account.
+Management Control Systems: Teams conducting an effective Management Control System study chart the flow of information within the organization and track the actions taken.
+They consider production planning, production control, and production reporting.
 All KPIs/KRAs and review mechanisms are studied too.
 This study should be able to show gaps in the processes and improvements possible.
-This can be repeated for functions of Maintenance, Quality Control, Supply Chain, R&D or any other function that has an important bearing on the final output.
+Teams can repeat this for functions such as Maintenance, Quality Control, Supply Chain, R&D, or any other function that significantly impacts the final output.

-Pit-stop studies: A pit stop study is conducted to see if the flow of material, men and information happen as they happen during a pit-stop in F1 racing.
+Pit-stop studies: Teams conduct a pit stop study to examine whether the flow of material, personnel, and information mirrors the seamless coordination seen during a pit stop in F1 racing.
 It also records all the bottlenecks for not achieving the pit stop level efficiencies.
 Analysis of these bottlenecks give a fair idea about the improvements possible

-Bottleneck Study: Identifying a clear line of value addition itself is a task in multiple industries, but if processes are visibility and logically connected, a bottleneck study can be done to find out the bottleneck process or a bottleneck machine.
-Once identified it’s clear that any improvement that is done on the bottleneck process/machine improves the productivity of the whole line.
+Bottleneck Study: In multiple industries, teams often find it challenging to identify a clear line of value addition, but if the processes are visible and logically connected, they can conduct a bottleneck study to identify the bottleneck process or machine.
+Once teams identify the bottleneck process or machine, they clearly see that any improvement made there increases the productivity of the entire line.
 We need to study the bottleneck machines/processes in further details to find out downtimes and reasons for the same.
 More avoidable the reasons are, more chances of improvements.
 A bottleneck process improvement has been able to show 10% improvements in throughput even across process-wise mature plants.

 Process Maps: A simple flow of material and information exposes the gaps in processes.
 Material waiting for information or material waiting for other material or machines or men, all cause delays.
-As per the established principles of Toyota Production System and lean methodology, wastes need to be identified.
-Once identified, it needs to be ascertained, if these wastes are avoidable.
+According to the established principles of the Toyota Production System and lean methodology, teams must identify wastes and then determine whether these wastes are avoidable.
 Again, more avoidable the reasons, more chances of improvements.

 Quality Processes: Reduction in quality rejected items directly adds to the throughput.
 Finding out the effectiveness of quality systems can point towards improvements possible due to reduction in quality rejects.